 You can use a Wi-Fi analyzer app on your smartphone or tablet, or download the software to your computer or laptop.

 Here’s how it works: The analyzer scans available wireless networks, including your own as well as external networks.
 It also scans different channels on each network.
 During this process, the Wi-Fi analyzer is collecting information: which connections are strongest, where the weak spots are and which channels are least frequently used.
 Some Wi-Fi analyzers may also reroute your network connection to the fastest, best performing one.

-When you need a Wi-Fi analyzer
+Why you need a Wi-Fi analyzer

 Because Wi-Fi analyzers boost your connection, they’re helpful when you want to increase wireless connection speeds.
 Nearly a third of American households have had slow internet at some point, and a Wi-Fi analyzer is an easy way to remedy the problem.

 Wi-Fi analyzers are particularly helpful in large buildings, especially workplaces or apartment complexes that use a single wireless network.
 Because there are so many users and so many channels, a Wi-Fi analyzer can ensure consistent performance for all users.

 Now that you’re sold on using a Wi-Fi analyzer to monitor and improve your connection, let’s look at the different tools available.
 Below, 13 of the best Wi-Fi analyzers:

 - Wi-Fi Channel Scanner